kimx024/crispy-couscous/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+Which versions of the project are currently being supported with security updates.
+Also stable and working

 | Version | Supported          |
 | ------- | ------------------ |